 Trina Liang-Lin grew up appreciating good Hokkien food cooked by her beloved grandmother in her kitchen and was her sous chef from a tender age.
 As a child, she spent many happy weekends on her family’s farm (pigs, chickens and vegetables) in Lim Chu Kang.
 Both her grandmother and mother passed away when she was young – from diabetes complications and cancer respectively.
 She understands how ill health can adversely impact a family.
 She believes in the healing power of food and that the young should be empowered on their journey to learn more about their food world regardless of socio-economic background.

 Away from the food world, Trina is the Managing Director of Templebridge Investments.
 She is a pioneer and specialist in the Asian bond market securities sector and has held senior positions in a number of global investment banks in Hong Kong, London and Singapore.
-Trina holds a Masters degree in Finance and Accounting from the London School of Economics and a Bachelors degree in Economics from the National University of Singapore.
+Trina holds a Masters degree in Accounting and Finance from the London School of Economics and a Bachelors degree in Economics from the National University of Singapore.
 In 2021, she was appointed by the Ministry of Finance (Singapore) to represent the country at the G20 Private Sector Alliance for the Empowerment and Progression of Women’s Economic Representation (EMPOWER).

-She sits on the boards of the Community Foundation of Singapore, Singapore Council of Women’s Organisations (Vice-President), Victoria Junior College (Vice-Chair), Singapore Repertory Theatre, BoardAgender (Co-chair) and is an advisor to the National Volunteer and Philanthropy Centre (NVPC).

-Trina is past-President of both the Singapore Committee for UN Women and the Financial Women’s Association of Singapore (FWAS) and the past Vice President of Singapore Council of Women Organizations and co-chair of BoardAgenda and the Singapore Women’s Hall of Fame.
-She has also previously served on the boards of Sentosa Development Corporation (Audit), the National Volunteer and Philanthropy Centre (NVPC), the Singapore Institute of International Affairs (SIIA) and the Economics and Employment committee of the government’s feedback unit, REACH.
+Trina is past-President of both UN Women (Singapore) and the Financial Women’s Association of Singapore (FWAS) and the past Vice President of Singapore Council of Women Organizations and co-chair of BoardAgenda and the Singapore Women’s Hall of Fame.
+She has also previously served on the boards of Sentosa Development Corporation (Audit), the National Volunteer and Philanthropy Centre (NVPC), the Singapore Institute of International Affairs (SIIA) and the Economic and Employment committee of the government’s feedback unit, REACH.

 In 2014, she was appointed Chairperson of the Philanthropy in Asia summit organized by NVPC.
-From 2015 she was appointed co-chair of the President of Singapore’s Volunteer and Philanthropy Awards (PVPA) – the highest recognition for volunteerism in Singapore.
+From 2015 she was appointed co-chair of the President of Singapore’s Volunteer and Philanthropy Awards (PVPA).
 She together with her husband set up the Lin Foundation in 2016.
 In Nov 2018, she and her husband were named Forbes Asia’s 2018 Heroes of Philanthropy.
 Also in Nov 2018, Trina received Singapore Tatler’s Philanthropy Award.

 In Aug 2018, Harper’s Bazaar Singapore named her on their Power List.
 She was voted Woman of the Year (Business & Finance) by Women’s Weekly in 2006 and Her World’s Most Inspiring Women under 40 in 2010.
 She was named both Straits Times’ 50 Young Singaporeans to Watch (2004) and 20 Women to Watch (2006).